Docker Cheat Sheet

 Definitions

-• Images– Images are the collection of file system, configuration, application and other components needed to run a container.
+- Images– Images are the collection of file system, configuration, application and other components needed to run a container.
 Images are used to create containers.
 They have a base OS and any binaries or applications contained in it.
 Images are SAVED copies of a container.
-A list of saved containers can be seen using the docker images command.
+A list of saved containers can be seen using the

-• Container – A running image.
+command. - Container – A running image.
 Running instances of Docker images — containers run the actual applications.
 A container includes an application and all of its dependencies.
 It shares the kernel with other containers, and runs as an isolated process in user space on the host OS.
-A list of running containers can be seen using the docker ps command.
+A list of running containers can be seen using the

 Step-By-Step